Admission for the January 2025 academic session is ongoing Apply Now!

 Research Methods in Accounting 2

-• Demonstrate proficiency in the skills of scientific investigation, information gathering, analysis, and interpretation related to business and organisational behaviour problems in the Nigerian context;
+• Demonstrate proficiency in the skills of scientific investigation, information gathering, and analysis;

-• Learn the art of problem identification and analysis and develop the ability to gather and analyze data effectively, culminating in the preparation of comprehensive and insightful reports.
+• Develop the ability to gather and analyse data effectively, culminating in the preparation of comprehensive and insightful reports.

 Intermediate Accounting II (Elective) 2